easy2use/gearbox-api-docs/readme.md

 ## Filtering

 The `filter` query string parameter allows clients to filter a collection of resources in the request URL.
 The expression language used supports references to attribute names, filter operators, and literal values e.g. strings (enclosed in double quotes), numbers, dates, and boolean values (true or false).
-Each expression must contain an attribute name followed by a filter operator and literal value.
+Each expression MUST contain an attribute name followed by a filter operator and literal value.
 Both attribute name and operators are case-sensitive.

 ### Filter operations